Penta Investments: History

 In March 2006 Penta Investments Limited acquired MobilKom, a small telecommunication company with 10 employees.
 In the following months, MobilKom built wireless CDMA network in the Czech republic.
 Liabilities of MobilKom increased from CZK 4 million at the end of 2006 to CZK 2,116 million at the end of 2009, with China Development Bank among the largest creditors.
 In February 2011 Penta sold Mobilkom to the local wireless operator Divenno Holdings Limited.
 The company was not able to finance its mounting losses and in 2012 asked commercial court to allow restructuring.

 In 2005, Penta decided to diversify its portfolio.
 Apart from its buyout business, Penta decided to invest in real estate.
 The first move to this market was Bratislava Digital Park, an exclusive administrative complex, which has won prestigious architecture awards in Slovakia and abroad.
 In 2010 Penta invested into the first real estate project in Prague - Florentinum.
 Penta has started the construction of exclusive office space in down town Prague.

 In recent years the group has succeeded in several major transactions, such as the sale of Zabka Polska, the business development and sale of TES Vsetín and restructuring of bankrupted steel wires manufacturer in Poland – Drumet.
-Recently, Penta has entered the new market Germany, through acquisition of traditional engineering company Gehring Technologies.
+Recently, Penta has entered the new market of Germany through the acquisition of the traditional engineering company Gehring Technologies.

-Currently one of the most significant investment in Penta portfolio is EM&F Group.
+Currently, one of the most significant investments in Penta's portfolio is EM&F Group.
 The company is listed on the Warsaw Stock Exchange and is a leading distributor of media and entertainment products, clothing, shoes, toys and accessories for children, cosmetics as well as language courses.
 The Group consists of operating and commercial companies and NFI Empik Media & Fashion S.A. as the holding company.
 EM&F business model is based on four segments: the Empik Group, the Smyk Group, Language Schools and Fashion and Beauty.
 The Group develops its business model based on own brands and trading concepts, as well as franchised and licensed brands.
 The EM&F Group companies have been successfully building their strong market position for years, have an extensive retail network and a large, stable customer base.
 EM&F operates in Poland, Russia, Ukraine, the Czech Republic, Slovakia, Germany and Romania.